satya164/web-worker-proxy/README.md

 - Access and set properties on the proxied object asynchronously
 - Call functions on the proxied object and receive the result asynchronously
-- Pass basic callbacks to the worker which can be called asynchronously
+- Pass callbacks (limited functionality) to the worker which can be called asynchronously
 - Receive thrown errors without extra handling for serialization

 ## Installation